threlte/threlte/apps/docs/src/routes/core/t.md

 !!!module_summary title=T|sourcePath=T.svelte|name=T|from=core|type=component

 :::admonition type="experimental"
 This component is part of a recently released feature of threlte.
 It is still very much in a beta phase and can be subject to breaking API changes.
 Please use at your own risk.
+Learn more about this feature [here](/core-transition).
 :::

 **The component `<T>` cannot be used without the threlte preprocessor**.
 Please follow the [instructions](/preprocess) to install it first.